TodePond/TodePondDotCom/sky/non-binary/readme.md

 (Well I mean, gender balance interventions *do* affect me and everyone positively, but you know what I mean: They don't directly impact my level of involvement as much as they do for binary people)

-There's also a certain privilege in "looking a bit funny" or "looking a bit odd": In getting 50% sir/madamed, I get a bit more attention and eyeballs on me: I get to surprise people a bit: I get a bit of a stage.
-I use it :D
+There's also a certain privilege in "looking a bit funny" or "looking a bit odd": In getting 50% sir/madamed, I get a bit more attention and eyeballs on me: I get to surprise people a bit: I get a bit of a stage and I use it

 <br>